ppetrovtv/pine_script_docs/source/language/Lines_wrapping.rst

-However, since a local statement must syntactically begin with an indentation (4 spaces or 1 tab), when splitting it onto the following line, the continuation of the statement must start with more than one indentation (and not equal to multiple of 4 spaces).
+However, since a local statement must syntactically begin with an indentation (4 spaces or 1 tab), when splitting it onto the following line, the continuation of the statement must start with more than one indentation (not equal to multiple of 4 spaces).
 For
 example:

 ::